Canonical embedded and non-embedded resolution of singularities for excellent two-dimensional schemes: -Permissible blow-ups - the non-embedded case

 Recall that multisets are `sets with multiplicities'; more precisely a multiset of $r$ elements is an $r$-tuple in which one forgets the ordering.
 One can also think of sets in which an element can appear several times.
 This then makes clear how one can define elements, cardinalities, inclusions, intersections and unions of multisets.
 Note also that the locally principal subschemes need not be divisors; e.g., they could be $X$ itself.
 Both this and the use of multisets is convenient for questions of functoriality, see below.

-In the following, let $X$ be an excellent scheme and let $\cB= \ml B_1,\ldots,B_n \mr$ be a boundary on $X$.
-Sometimes, we also call the elements of $\cB$ components of $\cB$.
+In the following, let $X$ be a locally noetherian scheme and let $\cB= \ml B_1,\ldots,B_n \mr$ be a boundary on $X$.
+Sometimes, we also call the elements of $\cB$ components of $\cB$, although they are neither irreducible nor connected in general.
 For each $x\in X$, let $\cBx \subset \cB$ be the submultiset given by the components containing $x$.
 We note that this definition is compatible with arbitrary localization in $X$.
 For any morphism $f: Y \rightarrow X$ we have a pull-back